corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/two-phase-finality.md

-* Implementation of an Optimistic Finalization protocol in Phase 2, where a FinalityFlow receiver of a follow-up transaction (with the same peer, and using a transaction derived from the same back chain as a previous unnotarized transaction) will automatically mark the unnotarized transaction as final.
+* Implementation of an Optimistic Finalization protocol in Phase 2, where a FinalityFlow receiver of a follow-up transaction (with the same peer, and using a transaction derived from the same back chain as a previous unnotarized transaction) automatically marks the unnotarized transaction as final.
 This is based on the guarantee that the follow-up receiver flow is receiving the initial transaction from the originating initiator that already finalized it successfully.

 ### Performance